Manual vs. Power Recliners: Differences You Should Know

 - High Leg Recliners: Recliners that look like traditional chairs.
 With tall wooden decorative legs, they work well in a formal living room.

-- Traditional and contemporary manual recliners cost less than power recliners.
+- Manual recliners cost less than power recliners.
 This is primarily because they do not have any motors inside the mechanism and thus cost less to make.

 - Power recliners tend to cost several hundred dollars more than the manual kind depending on the options you choose.

-- Manual options do not need to be close to a power source.
+- A power recliner will need to be placed next to an electrical outlet.
 If you prefer an electric recliner and there’s no power source nearby, a battery pack is an option.
 This allows you to put a power recliner in the middle of the room, even when there is no power outlet nearby.
 (That said, a battery pack will not last forever, and while they typically last for up to a week before requiring a recharge; if this is not something you are willing to do, a power recliner may not be for you in this scenario.)

 - A wall-hugging chair would make a good choice in a smaller space.